North Hunterdon High School: In the news

 In 2021, a group of approximately ten parents demanded that the North Hunterdon Regional High School District Board of Education ban books with certain LGBTQ themes from the school library.
 Speaking at a school board meeting, one parent called the books "evil" and "wicked."
 Another compared several books to child pornography, and said, "this amounts to an effort to groom our kids to make them more willing to participate in the heinous act described in these books."
 The books in question were Lawn Boy by Jonathan Evison and Gender Queer by Maia Kobabe, novels that contain LGBTQ+ content and have been recognized for excellence by the American Library Association’s Alex Award.
 The group also demanded a ban on Fun Home: A Family Tragicomic by Alison Bechdel, All Boys Aren't Blue by George M. Johnson and This Book Is Gay by Juno Dawson.
 The district's board of education ultimately decided to maintain access to all five books.

-The call for book censorship at NHHS has received national attention, including an article in The New York Times that details the targeted harassment of school librarian Martha Hickson.
-According to the Times, "A complaint was made to the Clinton Township Police Department about obscene materials in a library book.
+This protest for book censorship at NHHS sparked widespread attention, even receiving national coverage, including an article in The New York Times that details the targeted harassment of school librarian Martha Hickson.
+Details of the incident regarding Hickson were reported to the local police; according to the Times, "A complaint was made to the Clinton Township Police Department about obscene materials in a library book.
 The Hunterdon County Prosecutor’s Office said none of the information it received indicated criminal conduct."
 Hickson has been the target of personal attacks, hate mail, threats, bullying on social media, and nuisance vandalism.

+In January 2024, the spouse of a newly seated board member posted videos harassing Hickson in connection with a parent’s attempt to ban Let’s Talk About It by Erika Moen and Matthew Nolan.
+After reviewing the book, the board of education voted to retain it in May 2024.
+That result prompted a supporter of book-banning to file ethics charges against the board members who voted to retain the book.
+The state's School Ethics Commission dismissed the complaint.